 It uses USB Type-C port for charging and wired mode, which is good.

-It also uses PTFE feet rather teflon, which is good, especially most mice use PTFE for better and smoother glide.
+It also uses PTFE feet rather teflon, which is good, especially since most mice use PTFE for better and smoother glide.

 The bottom part of the mouse is where the power switch is located, along with the compartment for the USB dongle of the mouse.
 A pleasant feature.